topo-gps/android-manual/en/maps/modifying_map_screen.rst

 - *Zooming in:* Tap one finger on the bottom of the map.
 Or hold two fingers on the map and bring them together.
 - *Zooming out:* Tap one finger on the top of the map.
 Or hold two fingers on the map and move them away from each other.

+If you do not like zooming in with one tap on the bottom of the map and zooming out with one tap at the top, you can swap this in the via :ref:`Menu <sec-menu>` > More > Settings > :ref:`Single tap zoom <sec-settings-single-tap-zoom>`.
+You can also change there bottom/top into left/right.

+At some point it is not possible to zoom in further.
+If you want to enable additional zoom, you can do this by enabling the setting :ref:`Menu > More > Settings > Map > Additional zoom in <sec-settings-map>`.
+The drawback is that then map will become grainy when zoomed in far.

 .. _ss-map-center:

 Center